 The reason that nowadays so often is opted for a physical intervention with transsexualism has ironically to do with the fear for an unjust medicalization of transsexualism.
 One is afraid to be labeled as intolerant when transsexualism would be labeled a psychic disease.
 This is connected to the, just or not, relation of transsexualism with homosexuality.
 With reference to tolerance there is much social resistance against the labeling of homosexuality as a psychic disease.
 Because transsexualism as 'transgenderism' is mentioned in one breath with lesbianism, homosexuality and bisexuality (the well-known lhbt-group) one tends to apply the dominant social conceptions with regards to homosexuality also to transsexualism.
 This is not thought through and also undesirable because each of them needs its own approach.
 With transsexuality one should actually, for earlier mentioned reasons, give more attention to the psychic aspect and less to the physical.

 Intervention on the psychic level can be very useful for both transsexualists and transgenderists, and often even essential.
-Still not much is spoken about this in the public debate about transsexualism and transgenderism due to the above mentioned fear for intolerance at the medicalization of transsexualism and (in lesser degree) transgenderism.
-So often it is done off with the thematizing of interventions on the social and physical levels.
-This social attention then also reflects upon the treatment of the aforementioned unease’s wherein psychic intervention gets less attention than it actually deserves.
+Still not much is spoken about this in the public debate on transsexualism and transgenderism due to the above mentioned fear for intolerance with medicalization of transsexualism and (in lesser degree) transgenderism, so often one remains with the thematizing of interventions on the social and physical levels.
+This social attention then also reflects upon the treatment of the aforementioned unease's wherein psychic intervention gets less attention than it actually deserves.

 Due to its, justified or not, affiliation with homosexuality, of which a medicalization is socially usually considered as intolerant, society tends to be careful with the giving of attention to psychic intervention in cases of transsexualism and transgenderism.
 In many cases intervention on levels where problems really occur and where they have their cause is circumvented.
 Psychic intervention however also knows its own problems.
 The biggest limitation of contemporary psychology is its limited dimensionality.
 This doesn't reach beyond the instincts, emotions and thoughts, and at its widest only physicality and sociality are as relations also considered.
 However each thought of transcendence is avoided.
 This is problematic because with that causes of and solutions to problems that have to do with transcendence are not taken in consideration.